shurik179/yozh-SC2023/docs/quickstart/hello_world.rst

 are some useful tips:

-* You can have many programs uploaded to the robot, but by default, upon restart it will execute file wiht name `main.py`.
+* You can have many programs uploaded to the robot, but by default, upon restart it will execute file with name `main.py`.
 Thus, it makes sense to always use this file for you program.

 * If your program is running, or if you disconnected and reconnected your robot